-Seeking a karate teacher or karate classes in Northolt ?
+Searching for a karate coach or karate lessons in Northolt ?

-Beneficial for self defence, fitness, and self-control, it is a very popular and effective martial arts training program dating back feudal Japanese martial traditions.
+Perfect for self defence, conditioning, and self-control, it is a very popular and effective martial arts program dating back to feudal Japanese martial tradition.
 It is simple to master and safe.
-It has a fantastic history and is a very enjoyable pursuit.
+It comes with a great history and is an extremely enjoyable pursuit.

-Our Karate classes in Northolt are designed for a variety of people, usually one of these three: Those who want to study a new martial art or hobby that keeps them physically fit People who are seriously interested in learning Karate & Those that wish to develop the capacity to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of all ages regardless of their experience or actual physical ability.
+Our Karate classes in Northolt focus on a variety of people, usually one of these three: Those that want to practice a new martial art or sports activity that keeps them in good shape People who are seriously interested in learning Karate & Those who want to develop the capability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of every age group irrespective of their experience or physical ability.